-Perc is an experimental currency incapable of inflation or deflation.
-I created this system to test new and exotic valuation frameworks and other underdeveloped ideas in economics and monetary theory.
+Perc is an experimental currency that dynamically and proportionately inflates and deflates with relation to the number of users in the system.
+This was a test for new valuation frameworks and other underdeveloped ideas in economics and monetary theory.
 Because of the design, it is highly suitable to both scarcity-based and post-scarcity economic systems.
 In our tests, it has performed significantly better than every other kind of currency across every metric with the reasoning being that by changing the fundamental properties of your money the behaviors possible with that money are also changed, resulting in different economics overall.

 We sink the currency by use of a central pool that doubles as a government fund made liquid by means of a voluntary tax (more on this later).
-Creating and destroying the currency in direct proportion to the actual number of people using it means the currency never loses its value as a monetary standard; purchase power and economic utility never inflates or deflates, making demand-side relatively static forever.
+Creating and destroying the currency in direct proportion to the actual number of people using it means the currency never loses its value as a monetary standard; purchase power and economic utility never inflates or deflates, making demand-side relatively static.
+This has been thoroughly tested.
 Having proportionate, dynamically-scaling currency also means almost every other economic instrument becomes far more reliable and market valves become a lot simpler to maintain.
-This has all been thoroughly tested.

-The 1-Perc-to-1-year estimate is enforced further by initially splitting up an account's Percs between their wallet balance and their personal pool, where the wallet balance starts with %1.00000 and is like cash they can spend at any time, and their personal pool starts with the remaining %99.00000 and is like a bank account they must withdraw from before they can spend the cash. %1 is automatically sent, tax-free and fee-less, from their personal account to their wallet every year on the anniversary of their account creation, which we call citizenship, and since %1 is effectively worth one year of value/life, this functions as a UBI and obviates the need for almost any other kind of welfare program.
-If a citizen wants to withdraw more money from their pool than the alloted %1, they can withdraw however much they want, but the amount they withdraw is also the percentage that amount is taxed at.
+The 1-Perc-to-1-year estimate is enforced further by initially splitting up an account's Percs between their wallet balance and their personal pool, where the wallet balance starts with %1.00000 and is like cash they can spend at any time, and their personal pool starts with the remaining %99.00000 and is like a bank account they must withdraw from before they can spend the cash. %1 is automatically sent, without tax or fee, from their personal account to their wallet every year on the anniversary of their account creation (citizenship), and since %1 is effectively worth one year of value/life, this functions as a UBI and obviates the need for almost any other kind of welfare program.
+If a citizen wants to withdraw an additional amount beyond the alloted %1 UBI, they can withdraw however much they want but the amount they withdraw is also the percentage that amount is taxed at.
 For example, if you want to withdraw %50, you also have to pay 50% tax on that %50, which is %25 that gets sent to the government account (pay attention to the positions of the percent-signs here).
 Since you are under no obligation to withdraw additional Percs from your pool, and this is the only place taxation is implemented, this makes taxation entirely voluntary in this system.
 If you want the full %100 without paying any taxes, you can wait the full 99 years.
 Spreading out the availibility of Percs over time keeps 1 Perc roughly equal to one year of life instead of 100 Percs availible instantly and the price of a loaf of bread hiking up to match it.
-We believe this is an optimal way to automate an economic foundation.
+I believe this is an optimal way to automate an economic foundation.

 My friend Cozmic suggested a tax-exemption mechanic, whereby designating some amount of Percs in your personal pool to be directly sent to the government account, you are also exempt from paying any tax up to the designated amount.
 We liked this idea so much we have added it to the system currently being tested.

-For anyone screeching about government and control and potential abuse or corruption, I share your concerns, which is why this system is designed to be entirely automated without any human hands required to run it — if there are no humans involved then there are no humans to corrupt.
+For anyone concerned potential corruption, I share your concerns, which is why this system is designed to be entirely automated without any human hands required to run it — if there are no humans involved on the administrative side then there are no humans that can be corrupted by it.
 Via the documentation on this webpage you are currently reading, and additional resources on our Discord server, the Perc system is also fully open-source.
 Even though it was designed with automation in mind, it is important to also note that this Perc system is still simple enough to be entirely managed by hand on paper, allowing anyone even mildly competant in math to easily verify the integrity of the system themselves.
-Here are three years of recorded transactions for the entire list of users, which I have manually tracked by hand for our Discord server.
-You can see notes for several different tests we've conducted as well as lots of other info, but the important bit for manually verifying the integrity of the system yourself is that every transaction round results in a perfect %100.00000 average amount.
-The way the amounts are displayed and the places the amounts are split between (like the personal pools) have changed over time as we conducted more tests, but the entire history of the system is there regardless.
+Here are three years of recorded transactions for the entire list of users, which I have manually tracked by hand for our server.
+You may see notes for several different tests we've conducted as well as lots of other info, but the important bit for manually verifying the integrity of the system yourself is that every transaction round ends in a perfect %100.00000 average amount.
+The way the amounts are displayed and the places the amounts are split between (like the personal pools) have changed over time as we conducted more tests, but the entire history of the system is there nonetheless.

 The currency symbol for Percs is %, and thinking of your money as a percentage of a whole, a perfect relative tally of how you score compared to the average, gives you direct insight into how well you have managed yourself, your time, and your relations to others in the world.
 Since you are given a perfectly average sum of cash upon entrance into this system, it is like starting in the perfect middle of middle-class.
 Whether or not you increase or decrease your economic status from that middle position is then majoritarily due to individual merit; your successes or failures are yours alone.
 We expect traditional economic distributions to emerge in the Perc system, but the distributions will be scaled proportionately rather than disproportionately like we see everywhere else.

-The most serious potential problem I have seen with this kind of monetary system is what occurs when it is really successful — if %1 is truly enough as a UBI to sustain someone for an entire year, then no one would have to work for 100 years, until they ran out of money.
-The problem is not that no one has to work, the problem is that after 100 years the money runs out and then the first wave of individuals experience total financial collapse.
-If ancient Greeks were around today they would see that we have machines that can do the work of ten thousand men at a time and then they would wonder why we aren't all eating grapes and having orgies all day.
-Work isn't the problem, the Longevity escape velocity is, and even if it wasn't, the system would need to work for longer than 100 years at a time.
+The most serious potential problem I have seen with this kind of monetary system is what occurs when it is really successful — if %1 is truly enough as a UBI to sustain someone for an entire year, then no one would have to work for 100 years.
+To be clear, the problem is not that no one has to work, the problem is that after 100 years the money runs out and then a wave of people experience total financial collapse.
+If ancient Greeks were around today they would see that we have machines that can do the work of ten thousand men at a time and they would wonder why we aren't all eating grapes and having orgies all day.
+So lack of work isn't the problem, the longevity escape velocity is, and even if it wasn't, the system would need to provide function for longer than 100 years at a time.
 The overly simple solution here is that if you want more money, you can go work for it, but I suspect that's a sub-optimal solution for the kinds of societies we'll have in the future.
-I leave it to others to worry about this.
+But I leave it to others to worry about this.

 In general relativity, time decelerates as the expansion of space accelerates.
 This inverse relation allows for interesting frameworks to be built around how we measure and give time.